Quantum modeling of radical pair magnetic sensor based on electric dipole moment: Theoretical method

 Indeed, so far we have considered the radical pair as a closed and ideal system.
 But to describe the realistic behavior of a radical pair, we must regard environmental effects.
 Because radical pairs of cryptochrome protein are not isolated and interact with surrounding biomolecules and solvent at high physiological temperatures.
 These interactions cause decay of system coherence and destroy quantum properties of biological structure.
 Here, we have modeled the radical pair as an open quantum system that interacts with the environment through the Lindblad master equation \cite {breuer2002theory} as follows:

 Where ${L}$ is the Lindblad superoperator, which is expressed as follows:

-Where $\Gamma $ is dissipation rate, and $A $ is the collapse operator ( $ A_1 = \sigma_1^- \otimes I_2 $ and $ A_2 = I_1 \otimes \sigma_2^- $). where $ I$ is identity matrix.
+Where $\Gamma $ is dissipation rate, and $A $ is the collapse operator ($ A_1 = \sigma_1^- \otimes I_2 $ and $ A_2 = I_1 \otimes \sigma_2^- $). where $ I$ is identity matrix.
+The value of $\Gamma$ is heavily related to the environment temperature and the frequency of system oscillations.
+If we consider the environment as a thermal bath of harmonic oscillators with ohmic spectral density, the temperature dependency of $\Gamma$ is in the form of $\Gamma=\gamma_0^2\Omega\bar{n} r^2/(1+r^2)$. $\gamma_0$ is system-environment coupling strength and $\Omega$ shows system oscillations frequency. $\bar{n}$ is the average number of the oscillators in the thermal bath It is dependent to the temperature of the environment $T$ and is equal to $\bar{n}=(e^{\Omega/kT}-1)^{-1}$. $r$ represents the distribution of bath oscillators frequency with respect to the cut-off frequency.
+For biological environments the value of $\Gamma$ varies between $10^6-10^8$ \cite{vaziri2010quantum}.

 Most studies on radical pair systems have only considered the interaction between the system and the environment via spin degrees of freedom.
-Noting that the environment can spatially impact biomolecules, it is more realistic and accurate to consider The coupling of the position of the system with that of the environmental particles.
+Noting that the environment can spatially impact biomolecules, it is more realistic and accurate to consider the coupling of the position of the system with that of the environmental particles.
 Accordingly, we have addressed this type of coupling in our research.
-Table 1 shows the values of model parameters.